ritaturk/xenko-docs/GUIDELINES.md

 Article files should be organized into folders.
 As much as possible we will try to respect the same hierarchy as the documentation.
 Files corresponding to section header should be included at the top of the folder having the same name and be named 'index.md'.
-Folder and file names should be composed of only lower case letters, words should be separated by dashes.
+Folder and file names should be composed of only **lower case letters, words should be separated by dashes**.

 Media files (images and videos) referenced in articles should be placed in a dedicated folder named 'media' and put next to the referencing articles.